bmjames/json4s-zipper/README.md

 This library depends on json4s-core, not on any of the json4s parsing libraries.
 To follow these examples, you'll need a project that depends on `json4s-native` or `json4s-jackson`.
 (Or, you'll need to construct the JSON example by hand using the AST.)

-If you have SBT installed, and the source for json4s-zipper, you can simply run `sbt test:console`.
+The tests for json4s-zipper use the native parser, so if you have SBT installed, and a copy of the source, you can run `sbt test:console` to try these examples.

 To start with, here is some JSON, parsed into the `JValue` AST.